 Israel can give them that and still keep at least 90% of what they had in 1966.
 They will have to give up a little, but they will have won the biggest prize of them all, the one that has eluded them for sixty plus years: the acceptance of their ‘right to exist’ by the Palestinians.

-For the Israelis, they would not only finally have peace and friendly relations with the Palestinians, but would also the respect and admiration of ‘the rest of the world’ [i.e., the world that is not America or Western Europe].
+If they were to embrace this kind of peace initiative, the Israeli people would not only finally have peace and friendly relations with the Palestinians, but would also earn the respect and admiration of ‘the rest of the world’ [i.e., the world that is not America or Western Europe].

-The Story of Modern Israel in the history would no longer be one of colonization and repression and military aggression, but one of a people who decided to transform themselves, who amazed the world with their collective decision to embrace humility and apologize to their former victims.
-A people who share an earnest desire to convince those victims that they can be good after all is said and done.
+The Story of Modern Israel in the history books would no longer be one of colonization and repression and military aggression, but one of a people who decided to transform themselves with a dramatic gesture for peace.

-Yes, President Obama, it is true that all peoples may very well have a ‘right’ to defend themselves, but sometimes it is really, really stupid to defend yourself in ways that only ensure that you will continue to be surrounded by enemies who hate you and who would like to see you die.
+Yes, President Obama, it is true that all peoples have a ‘right’ to defend themselves, but sometimes it is really, really stupid to defend yourself in a way that can only ensure that you will be continually surrounded by enemies who hate you and wish you were dead.